fullstorydev/solr-bench/README.md

 This will plot a graph into an html file that plots values of each test on a line chart `./suites/results/<config-file>.html`.
 The HTML file can be directly opened in a browser

 ####  dependencies on mac
- Mac requires a few tools to run this script. install the following
+Mac OS requires a few tools to run this script.
+Install the following:

 1. `brew install coreutils`
 2. `pip3 install gitpython`